saschagrunert/webapp.rs/README.md

 ## Build
-The following build dependencies needs to be fulfilled to support the full feature set of this applicaion:
+The following build dependencies needs to be fulfilled to support the full feature set of this application:

 - [cargo-web](https://github.com/koute/cargo-web)
 - [Cap'n Proto](https://capnproto.org)